 To cut down on your rejection rate, it’s essential to know what a publisher is looking for.
 Find books of a similar genre and style to yours and approach the publishers who produced them.
 If you’ve got a few publishers in mind, check their website for what’s already in their catalogue.
 If your novel is a love story set during the Second World War and the publisher you’re approaching is already releasing a wartime romance, you might be better off approaching one of their competitors.

-Subscribe to trade publications like the Bookseller+Publisher to familiarise yourself with the market.
+Subscribe to trade publications like the Books + Publishing to familiarise yourself with the market.
 Identify what’s popular, what isn’t, and if there are any niches you might be able to fill.
 Publishers want something fresh and new: a distinctive voice that hasn’t been heard before.

-Networking can also be an invaluable tool on your quest for publication.
+Networking can also be an invaluable tool to getting published.
 Attend festivals, events and workshops where you can talk to like-minded writers with similar goals.
 To see upcoming events in NSW, head to our monthly Writing on our Calendar blog posts, where we sum up the best literary and arts events happening across New South Wales.

 Such events can give you access to publishers, agents, editors and published authors who can offer you advice and industry tips.

 But be aware how many writers there are out there looking for help getting published.
 You’re more likely to get help – and for that matter get a publisher’s attention – if you can prove you’ve got talent.
 Winning competitions for short and extended fiction or poetry and having shorter works published in reputable journals will help you stand out from the crowd.
 Also, unpublished manuscript competitions such as the The Australian/Vogel’s Literary Award, The Richell Prize, The Text Prize, The Matilda Prize and the KYD Unpublished Manuscript Award, can lead winning and commended writers directly to publication.